blastentwice/CK3-Family-Tree-Exporter-To-Gramps-old/README.md

 2. Copy and move your ck3 save file in the same folder as the program.
 There is no need to extract them as the program will do that automatically if needed.

-## Step 2: Setting up Gramps
+## Step 2: Setting Up Gramps

 3. Download Gramps from https://gramps-project.org/blog/download/.
+Once installed, you willbe prompted to make a family tree.
+Opt out of this for now.

-Once installed, if not prompted automatically, go to Edit->Preferences->General tab and click on  the Check for updated addons now button.
+4. If not done already, go to Edit->Preferences->General tab and click on  the Check for updated addons now button.
 Choose download all addons to get the most out of Gramps.

 4. Close the program for now.
 If you leave it running on the background it will prevent the exporter from using its features.

-## Step 2: Convert your save into a JSON file  ##
+## Step 2: Convert Your Save Into A JSON File  ##

 5.Run the exporttree.exe file.
 You will encounter a menu with several options.
 For the first time you are working with the save you need to pick option 1 to convert your save into a JSON file.
 This type of file allows us to quickly parse through many lines of text at tremendous speeds.